 Freddie Mac, Fannie Mae, and the Mortgage Bankers Association all predict that average interest rates will remain low (around 3.1%) until the second quarter of 2021.
-Other experts warn that the housing market has a false sense confidence.
+Other experts warn that the housing market has a false sense of confidence.
 With the virus still not under control and key federal funding policies wavering or running out without renewals, the economic recession is likely to worsen in the short run, with the real estate market in its path.
 While inventory has remained low, with layoffs and unemployment numbers taking their toll, people could soon start to sell their homes out of necessity – especially those living in states or cities with high taxes.
-And then, of course, there are the 2020 elections to consider, and those impacts are simply too variable and wide-ranging to predict.
+It’s also still too early to tell what impacts a Biden administration will have on the housing market.

 Without knowing for sure when or how this global pandemic will end, there is no real certainty to predicting the future, but then again, there never really is.
 People will continue to do what is best for their own personal, family, and financial situations, whether it means staying in the city, moving to the suburbs, or riding out the storm by ‘sheltering in place.’

-And check out our recent webcast with our New York Tri-State managing brokers, discussing the current state of the housing market during the COVID pandemic:
+Be sure to check out our webcast with our Tri-State managing brokers, discussing the current state of the housing market during the COVID pandemic (July 2020):